jpadams/puppet_vim_env/README.md

 ### Prerequisites

 This module relies on a couple of modules from http://forge.puppetlabs.com.
+Which should be pulled in as dependencies by the Puppet Module Tool.
+If they are not, you can install them yourself.

 * For PE:
   - `puppet module install puppetlabs/pe_gem`
 * For any Puppet install including PE:
   - `puppet module install puppetlabs/vcsrepo`
+  - `puppet module install puppetlabs/stdlib`

-This module also assumes that your system has `curl` and `rubygems` installed (though it uses the vedored PE gem executable if available).
+This module also assumes that the system you want vim enhancements for has `git`, `curl` and `rubygems` installed (though it uses the vedored PE gem executable if available).

 ### Installation & Setup

-To begin using this module, clone this repo into your modulepath and `include puppet_vim_env`.
+To begin using this module, install it on your master and classify nodes with it or `puppet module install jpadams-puppet_vim_env` to an agent machine and `puppet apply -e 'include puppet_vim_env'`.